 If you thought that going mirrorless would save on size and weight, the Panasonic LUMIX S PRO 24-70mm F2.8 might make you think again.
 The combined weight of an S1 or S1R body and this 24-70mm lens is almost 2kg, so it’s not an outfit to be taken lightly, in any sense of the word.

 Compared with the Panasonic 24-105mm f/4 lens, it’s wider, nearly an inch longer and 255g more heavier.
 It’s also getting on for twice the price, while lacking the f/4 lens’s optical stabilizer, 0.5x macro capability and extra telephoto reach.
 All in all, you’re sacrificing a lot for that extra f/stop in aperture rating.

-Panasonic Lumix S cameras are the best professional cameras and certainly among the best 4K cameras for filmmaking and best cinema cameras.
+Panasonic Lumix S cameras are the best professional cameras and certainly among the best 4K cameras for filmmaking and best cinema cameras, especially with the launch of the new Panasonic Lumix S5.
 Panasonic is also contributing to an ambitious L-mount lens roadmap, where this new 24-70mm f/2.8 lens is just one of many.